• Skip to primary navigation

 • Olive oil – use extra virgin olive oil, if possible.

-• Stock – I generally use chicken stock because it’s what I always have on hand.
+• Stock – I generally use chicken stock because I always have it on hand.

-• Herbs – as you can see from the image above, I used basil, sage, and parsley — all fresh.
+• Herbs – as you can see from the image above, I used basil, sage, and parsley — all fresh herbs

-• Rice – I use arborio rice when making this summer minestrone recipe.
+• Rice – I typically use arborio rice when making minestrone alla Milanese.

 Preparation

-Start by heating olive oil in a medium or a large saucepan.
+Start making summer minestrone by placing a medium or a large saucepan over medium-high heat.

-Add zucchini, tomatoes, carrots, celery, green beans, and potatoes — mix.
+Add zucchini, tomatoes, carrots, celery, green beans, and potatoes.

-Remove the lid.
-Add rice, a handful of sage and basil leaves, and finely chopped savoy cabbage, then mix (photo 4).
+Add rice, a handful of sage and basil leaves, and finely chopped savoy cabbage.

-Cover with the lid again and simmer for about eighteen minutes, or until the rice is cooked.
+Simmer for about eighteen minutes or until the rice is cooked.

 Take the saucepan off the heat and transfer your summer minestrone into serving bowls.